Types of master's degree programmes

 Master of Science (MSc)

 A Master of Science (MSc) is usually awarded in disciplines categorised as the sciences.
 We offer a wide variety of MSc programmes across a number of schools and departments, including Business and Economics, engineering and Sport, Exercise and Health Sciences.

 Master of Business Administration (MBA)

 A Master of Business Administration (MBA) is designed to give you the skills and knowledge you need for career progression in business and management roles.
-Prospective MBA students are required to have at least three years' professional work experience.
+Prospective MBA students are required to have at least three to five years' professional work experience.

 Alternative postgraduate degrees